craigpalermo/bitcoin-price-alerter/README.md

 of Bitcoin goes above or below the given limits.

 ## Setup
 Be sure to install packages defined in `requirements.txt` before running.

-The following environment variables must also be set using your personal Coinbase and Twilio API credentials.
+The following environment variables must also be set using your personal Coinbaseand Twilio API credentials.

 - COINBASE_API_KEY
 - COINBASE_API_SECRET